We’ve all been there.

 You can definitely get much more than simple definitions at the excellent NAPO website.
 They have Professional Organizer stats like their top five client groups, top ten services, top reasons a PO is hired – broken down by home, business, and kids categories – and more.

-They also have case studies about different types of people and businesses who benefit from their services.
-Folks like:
+NAPO also has case studies about different types of people and businesses who benefit from their services.
+People like: